Gigaspaces/xap-docs/site/content/product_overview/the-lookup-service.markdown

 # Space Instance Registration

 {{% imagertext "/attachment_files/lus4.jpg" %}}
-Space instances register themselves with the lookup service.
-Space instances go through an active-election process, discovering current instances and electing a primary
+Space instances register themselves with the lookup service, so they can be discovered and used by clients.

-Active-election is 3-phase procedure: pending, prepare, active
+In addition, when leader election is required and XAP Manager is not used, the lookup service is used for leader election as well, discovering current instances and electing a primary Active-election using 3-phase procedure (pending, prepare, active).
 {{% /imagertext%}}